Nasiriyah hospital fire: Background

-It was just three months ago that the new ward was built, which had space for 70 beds in Nasiriyah's Al-Hussein Teaching Hospital.
-Following years of violence, most of the Iraqi healthcare system has been characterized as having bad conditions.
-In recent months, this has been characterized to be the second devastating type of incident.
-In April, a fire tore through a coronavirus ward in Baghdad, leaving more than 80 people killed.
+at Nasiriyah's Al-Hussein Teaching Hospital was an attempt to alleviate poor conditions following years of violence that impacted on the Iraqi healthcare system.
+In April 2021, a fire swept through a coronavirus ward in Baghdad, leaving more than 80 people killed.

 Fire

-On 12 July 2021, a fire erupted in a Covid-19 quarantine facility, at the Al-Hussein hospital in the city of Nasiriyah.
+On 12 July 2021, a fire erupted in a COVID-19 quarantine facility, at the Al-Hussein hospital in the city of Nasiriyah.
 A medic at the hospital who spoke to Reuters on the condition of anonymity, suggested that the hospital was lacking in safety measures such as a fire alarm or sprinkler system.
 Reports have shown that the fire was triggered by an electrical cable that was faulty, exacerbated by oxygen cylinders which may have possibly exploded.
 Firefighters and rescuers were seen searching through the hospital ward overnight, with victims' remains spread outside the hospital afterward.

 Also on 12 July, a small fire was reported to have erupted at the headquarters of the Iraqi health ministry, but no casualties were recorded as the fire was put out immediately.